 Anyone looking to grow pomegranates that come back stronger year after year will find trees and shrubs benefit from a generous topdressing of aged compost (or similar organic material) between winter and spring each year.
 Doing this when trees are dormant means they return with a kick in the next growing season.
 You should also add a good mulching early in spring each year to help keep moisture levels regulated for the dryer months ahead.

-Tim recommends a little light pruning in late winter.
+Tim recommends a little light prune of pomegranates in late winter.
 Nancy advises removing dead or diseased branches, plus any excess growths developing at the base of the shrub or tree, just leaving a few where you need new branches to grow.
 ‘If you don’t trim these, especially in the first couple of years, you’ll end with a very bushy tree.
 This won’t be conducive to healthy fruit production, because its energy will be focused on keeping foliage sustained instead,’ says Maureen.

 Lovers of companion planting will find pomegranates make better progress planted near daisies and fennel, which entice natural predators like lacewings and ladybugs that fight off aphids.
 Pomegranates also do well planted near lavender, thyme, cosmos and zinnias, which can boost pollination levels.
 Alternatively, take matters into your own hands with pollination and use a paintbrush to transmit pollen between flowers.